 Intercept is a biopharmaceutical company focused on the development and commercialization of novel therapeutics to treat orphan and more prevalent liver diseases utilizing its expertise in bile acid chemistry.
-The company’s lead product candidate, obeticholic acid, or OCA, is a bile acid analog and first-in-class agonist of the farnesoid X receptor (FXR).
+The company’s lead product candidate, obeticholic acid, or OCA, is a bile acid analog and agonist of the farnesoid X receptor (FXR).
 OCA is initially being developed for the second-line treatment of primary biliary cirrhosis (PBC) in patients with an inadequate response to, or who are unable to tolerate, ursodiol, the only approved therapy for this indication.
 PBC is a chronic autoimmune liver disease that may progress to cirrhosis and liver failure, and it is currently the fourth leading indication for liver transplant in the United States.
 OCA has orphan drug designation in both the United States and Europe for the treatment of PBC.
 Intercept owns worldwide rights to OCA outside of Japan and China, where it has outlicensed the product candidate to Sumitomo Dainippon Pharma.